 Best of ACC.14: Take Home Messages for the Clinician

 Join the ACC in Chicago or Los Angeles to review the top science presented at ACC.14 and how this new information will affect your practice and patients.
 Head to Sofitel Los Angeles in Beverly Hills on April 25 and 26, or the Radisson Blu Aqua in Chicago on May 9 and 10.
 Learn more here.

 Don’t miss a beat at ACC.14!
 See what people are saying about the meeting and share your experiences via social media.
 Follow @ACC_2014 on Twitter to receive instant updates on late-breakers, hot sessions, and more and join the discussion by using the hashtag #ACC14.
 Be sure to take your photo in front of the ACC logo sculpture in the Grand Lobby and tweet the photo using the hashtag #ACC14 for a chance to appear in the next issue of Cardiology magazine.
 “Like” the ACC’s Facebook page to check out highlights from the meeting including photos and top news.
 Visit the ACC in Touch Blog to get the inside scoop from ACC’s leaders.
 Tune into the ACC’s YouTube channel to get video coverage of the meeting straight from the experts.
 Learn more about staying connected during ACC.14 at accscientificsession.org/SocialNetworking.

 Check out the newly revamped ACC in Touch Blog at blog.cardiosource.org for multiple posts each week on hot topics.
 Here are some of the hottest recent posts:

 This is just a sampling of what is happening on the blog.
-There are many more posts available – check them out here and be sure to comment.
+There are many more posts available and the blog will be updated regularly throughout ACC.14 with the hottest news and most interesting insights from ACC leaders – check them out here and be sure to comment.